 Classes run one hour including approximately 10 minutes of stretching/warm-ups.
 Emphasis is on body movement, posture, and learning the Shotokan Karate-Do system.
 We concentrate on kihon (drills that build strength, flexibility and speed of kicking, striking, and blocking techniques), kata (the pre-arranged Shotokan movement forms ).
 We do not dwell on kumite and sparring/sport aspect of Karate-Do and eschew tournaments.
 However, when the student is ready, we do begin sharing the accelerated kihon associated with kumite.

-Uniforms (gi's) are optional, though most students who stay beyond a few lessons will invariably want to purchase gi's.
+Uniform (gi) is optional, though most students who stay beyond a few lessons will invariably want to purchase a gi.
 Until then, comfortable exercise clothing like t-shirts and either long shorts or loose pants can be worn to class.